Flush with cash, private equity faces $1 trillion headache

 Major players agree that funds, known as General Partners (GPs), are being forced to address demands from investors piling record amounts of cash into funds as they seek returns when interest rates are at rock bottom.

-"At the same time we have increasing demand, we have to realize that we have a real problem in GP delivery," said James Coulter, co-founder of US fund TPG [TPG.UL].
+"At the same time we have increasing demand, we have to realize that we have a real problem in GP delivery," said James Coulter, co-founder of US fund TPG.

 "We are beginning to see a challenge to the basic fund structures we've become very comfortable with."